 [00:19:41] Shlomo Ben-Hur: Well, if people would like to really not just learn about themselves, but actually think through what it is that they might want to do about that, to further increase their success and, and, and think about what it is they could do with their childhood code.
 They could read the book.
 The book is available in all book outlets.

-[00:19:59] Shlomo Ben-Hur: It [00:20:00] was published by Palgrove Macmillan and me personally, I’m a full time professor at the IMD Business School in Lausanne in Switzerland.
+[00:19:59] Shlomo Ben-Hur: It [00:20:00] was published by Palgrave Macmillan and me personally, I’m a full time professor at the IMD Business School in Lausanne in Switzerland.
 My email is on the website of the business school and I will be delighted to follow up with any of our listeners via email or any other way and hope to see some of you face to face in our leadership development programs on the IMD campus in Switzerland.

-[00:20:25] Aidan McCullen: Professor at the imd business school in Switzerland and author of Rewriting your leadership code Shlomo Ben Hur thank you for joining us
+[00:20:25] Aidan McCullen: Professor at the IMD Business School in Switzerland and author of Rewriting your leadership code Shlomo Ben Hur thank you for joining us.

 [00:20:34] Shlomo Ben-Hur: Thank you very much, Aiden.
 It’s been a pleasure.